Louisiana Rehabilitation Council

 SECTION 6: No member of the Council, other than the representative of the Client Assistance Program and the representative of the Sect.
 121 project, may serve more than two consecutive full terms.

-SECTION 7: The Council shall coordinate its activities with the Office of Disability Affairs, Office of the Governor.
-The Council shall follow all rules and regulations of the state of Louisiana, including those concerning purchasing, procurement, hiring, and ethics.
+SECTION 8: The Council shall coordinate its activities with the Office of Disability Affairs, Office of the Governor.
+The Council shall follow all rules and regulations of the State of Louisiana, including those concerning purchasing, procurement, hiring, and ethics.

-A. Council members shall not receive additional compensation or a per diem from the Office of the Governor for serving on the Council;
+SECTION 9: Council members shall not receive additional compensation or a per diem from the Office of the Governor for serving on the Council.

-C. Council members who are employees or elected public officials of the state of Louisiana or a political subdivision thereof may seek reimbursement of travel expenses, in accordance with PPM 49, from their employing and/or elected department, agency and/or office; and
+Council members who are employees or elected public officials of the State of Louisiana or a political subdivision thereof may seek reimbursement of travel expenses, in accordance with PPM 49, from their employing and/or elected department, agency and/or office.

-SECTION 10: Support staff, facilities, and resources for the Council shall be provided by the Louisiana Rehabilitation Services.
+SECTION 11: Support staff, facilities, and resources for the Council shall be provided by Louisiana Rehabilitation Services.

-SECTION 11: All departments, commissions, boards, offices, entities, agencies, and officers of the state of Louisiana, or any political subdivision thereof, are authorized and directed to cooperate with the Council in implementing the provisions of this Order.
+SECTION 12: All departments, commissions, boards, offices, entities, agencies, and officers of the State of Louisiana, or any political subdivision thereof, are authorized and directed to cooperate with the Council in implementing the provisions of this Order.

-SECTION 12: This Order is effective upon signature and shall continue in effect until amended, modified, terminated, or rescinded by the governor, or terminated by operation of law.
+SECTION 13: This Order is effective upon signature and shall continue in effect until amended, modified, terminated, or rescinded by the Governor, or terminated by operation of law.

-IN WITNESS WHEREOF, I have set my hand officially and caused to be affixed the Great Seal of Louisiana, at the Capitol, in the city of Baton Rouge, on this 22nd day of August, 2008.
+IN WITNESS WHEREOF, I have set my hand officially and caused to be affixed the Great Seal of Louisiana, at the Capitol, in the City of Baton Rouge, on this 4th day of August, 2016.

 Secretary of State